Internal Security Department (Brunei)

-The Internal Security Department (Jabatan Keselamatan Dalam Negeri, or JKDN or KDN) is Brunei's domestic intelligence agency and secret police force which is under control of the Prime Minister's Office.
+The Internal Security Department (Jabatan Keselamatan Dalam Negeri, or JKDN or KDN) is Brunei's domestic intelligence and secret police agency under the Sultan of Brunei at Prime Minister's Office.
 They are known to detain anyone suspected of being a threat to Brunei's national security for as long as needed.

 They are involved in both criminal and intelligence matters.

 History

 The ISD was created to replace the Royal Brunei Police's Special Branch division, which was disbanded on 1 August 1993.

 In 2011, Tobishima Corporation was the contractor responsible for completing the Latifudin Complex Tungku Link in Rimba.

 Roles

 The ISD is in charge of cases that involve subversion, espionage, sabotage, terrorism and promotion of racial/religious violence.
 However, the ISD collaborates with the Royal Brunei Police Force to maintain internal security.

 Organization

 The ISD has its headquarters at Jalan Utama Mentiri with branch offices in Tutong, Belait and Temburong.